team113sanger/uveal_melanoma_specific_vulnerabilities/README.md

 - Ranks the beta scores in UVM, SKCM and Pan-cancer groups
 - Calculates fold changes for 'UVM vs SKCM' and 'UVM vs Pan-cancer'
 - Plots boxplots of ranks for the top 10 UVM specific significant genes
-- Plots volcano plots of fold changes, highlighting significant genes
+- Plots volcano plots of fold changes, highlighting significantly upregulated or downregulated genes